 - If you want to perform incremental data synchronization, the connected source database must have the permission to create replication slots.

-- PostgreSQL 9.4 and later versions support logic flow replication, so it supports the incremental migration if PostgreSQL serves as the data source.
-The kernel only supports logic flow replication after you enable the following kernel parameters.
+PostgreSQL 9.4 and later versions support logic stream replication, so it supports the incremental migration if PostgreSQL serves as the data source.
+The kernel only supports logic stream replication after you enable the following kernel parameters.

 - wal_level = logical